grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "Is that Captain Shakes?"
 Cassandra asked doubtfully.

-"That can't be fucking Shakes."
-Said Percy.
+"That can't be fucking Shakes," said Percy.
 "That sounds like a supertanker or an aircraft carrier or something.
 Go get Hemi.
 I think he should hear this."

 Cassandra went off to the Galley leaving Percy listening to the contact.
 She came back with Hemi holding a tin up with the dregs of cold coffee in the bottom.
 He slipped the headphones on and stood there hold his coffee cup, staring at the gauges on the sonar and watching them bobble up and down.
 He flipped some filters on, and listened again.